Java-Programming-S5/Lab_1/cq.md

 1.15 The Java compiler translates Java source code into byte code, which is an intermediate language.
 The Java Virtual Machine executes the byte code instructions.

+1.16 The Java Virtual Machine (JVM) is a program that reads Java byte code instructions and executes them as they are read.
+In other words, it interprets byte code instructions.
+You can think of the JVM as a program that simulates a computer whose machine language is Java byte code.

+1.17 The program's purpose, input, process, and output.

+1.18 Before you create a program on the computer, it is often a good idea to imagine what the computer screen will look like while the program is running.
+If it helps, draw pictures of the screen, with sample input and output, at various points in the program.

+1.19 A cross between human language and a programming language.
+Pseudocode is especially helpful when designing an algorithm.
+Although the computer can't understand pseudocode, programmers often find it helpful to write an algorithm in a language that's "almost" a programming language, but still very similar to natural language.

+1.20 A compiler translates source code into an executable form.

+1.21 A runtime error is an error that occurs while the program is running.
+These are usually logical errors, such as mathematical mistakes.

+1.22 Syntax errors are found by the compiler.

+1.23 What is the purpose of testing a program with sample data or input?

+1.23 You can provide sample data and predict what the output should be.
+If the program does not produce the correct output, a logical error is present in the program.

+1.24 Data and the code that operates on the data.

+1.25 The data contained in an object.

+1.26 The procedures, or behaviors, that an object performs.

+1.27 Encapsulation refers to the combining of data and code into a single object.

+1.28 Data hiding refers to an object's ability to hide its data from code that is outside the object.
+Only the object's methods may then directly access and make changes to the object's data.
+An object typically hides its data, but allows outside code to access the methods that operate on the data.